team467/team467.github.io/content/programs/frc/about-frc/index.md

 {{< column >}}

-[_FIRST_® Robotics Competition (FRC)](https://www.firstinspires.org/robotics/frc) is an international high school robotics competition.
+[_FIRST_ Robotics Competition (FRC)](https://www.firstinspires.org/robotics/frc) is an international high school robotics competition.

 Each year, teams of high school students, coaches, and mentors work during a six-week period to build robots capable of competing in that year's game.